Are we all NOW Gigworkers? Part 1

 The sweep between typical and atypical working patterns is very broad.
 It covers zero hours workers struggling to make ends meet all the way up to fat cats doing their own thing after a successful and highly remunerated c-suite role in a little-risk environment.
 In many ways, what we have now is an outcome of rapid change – such as happens in industrial revolutions.
 It almost drives itself with little third party interventions.
 It is also about money, about lifestyle choices.
 But it is also about ethics and morals.

-Consider, for a moment Ken Loache’s latest film – Hidden Agenda.
+Consider, for a moment Ken Loach’s latest film – Sorry We Missed You.
 This film shines a light on zero-hours contracts and their effect on family life.
-So says the FT on 27.10.19.
-Loache’s latest gritty film paints almost a nihilistic picture of gigworking at the entry-level.
-Not enough to live on.
-No legal protection.
-No social network.
-Big unwanted risks.
-Mental health issues.
+So says the FT’s review.
+Loach’s latest gritty film paints almost a nihilistic picture of gigworking at the entry-level.
+Not enough to live on, no legal protection, no social network and big unwanted risks leading to mental health issues.
 This has to be morally wrong by any standards.
 But is it true – and/or widespread?
-Who should do what?
+Where do responsibilities lay on making gig work pay for the worker and the employer?
+Who should do what.
+You can see the YouTube trailer here – https://www.youtube.com/watch?reload=9&v=ysjwg-MnZao

 About the distinguished Members of the Panel Discussion planned for 22.4.20.
 The Panel Discussion was to be chaired by Sophie White, Partner, Eversheds Sutherland and the Panel consisted of Neil Carberry, CEO, at the REC, Susan Clews, CEO at ACAS, Paul Nowak, Deputy General Secretary at the TUC, Charles Russam, MD at Working Free andMartin Warren, Specialist Consultant at Eversheds Sutherland.
 Please see Part 2 – a separate Paper.